duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   end

   # no need for initialize since AR will pick from params
-  # but if you need to set default values, you can
+  # but if you need to set default values, here is a code
   def initialize(attributes)
     super(attributes)
     _after_initialize